TMahls/ProjectEuler/README.md

 You can add a '-n' flag to prevent compilation of the utils library.

+The '-v' flag will compare your answer to the decoded answer key.

 '/.runAllProblems.sh' generally is for testing to see if library changes broke any previous problems.
-Will run any problem that exists (assuming you've kept up with the problemX.cpp naming scheme) with the '-n' flag for speed.
+Will run any problem that exists (assuming the xxxx.cpp naming scheme) with the '-n' flag for speed.

+'answerData.txt' - No spoilers!
+This text file has all the answers, but it's been mildly obfuscated to prevent peeking.
+Don't ruin the fun for yourself and others by publishing answers online.

 ### Problem Source